wpshuffle/subscribe-to-download-lite/readme.txt

 Elevate your subscription game with Subscribe to Download Lite – the essential tool for WordPress site owners who prioritize user engagement, security, and customization.
 Download now and embark on a journey to redefine your content distribution strategy!

-= Check Premium Features =
+= Check Subscribe to Download Features =
 * Create Unlimited Form with different restrictions
 * 20 Pre Designed Subscription Form Templates
 * Show popup form with delay on individual page
 * Custom Form Styler Available
-* Mailchimp and Constant Contact Integration available
+* Mailchimp,Constant Contact, Mailerlite and Sendinblue Integration available
 * Track Download Status
 * And many more ...